harnettd/transform-analyze-with-sql/cleaning_data.md

 ;
 ```

-which showed that products and the union or products and sales_report (restricted to the columns indicated in the script above) had the same number of rows.
+which showed that products and the union of products and sales_report (restricted to the columns indicated in the script above) had the same number of rows.
 Thus, I dropped the redundant rows from sales_report with

 ```sql
 alter table if exists sales_report